quantumx-apps/filebrowserDocs/content/en/docs/user-guides/Other/standalone.md

 docker compose up -d  # Load new image
 ```

-With database and cache set up, your data will persist even with restarts.
+With the database and cache set up, your data will persist even with restarts.

 ## Next Steps